- We advise you to exercise a high degree of caution in Guyana because of the risk of serious criminal activity.

 Water-borne, food-borne and other infectious diseases (including HIV/AIDS, typhoid, hepatitis, leptospirosis and rabies) are prevalent with more serious outbreaks occurring from time to time.
-We encourage you to consider having vaccinations before travelling.
 We advise you to boil all drinking water or drink bottled water, and avoid ice cubes and raw and undercooked food.
 Seek medical advice if you have a fever or are suffering from diarrhoea.

 Where to get help

 Australia has a Consulate in Georgetown, headed by an Honorary Consul, which provides limited consular assistance (not including the issue of passports):

 Telephone: +592 231 0798

 You can obtain full consular assistance from the nearest Australian High Commission which is in Trinidad and Tobago: